AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: AlphaDDA

 \subsection{AlphaDDA3}

-AlphaDDA3 adjusts its skill to an opponent using the new UCT score based on two ideas.
-The first one is that AlphaDDA3 assumes that an opponent generates a board state with the mean value of $\bar{v}_n$ because the value depends on a player's skill.
+AlphaDDA3 adjusts its skill to that of an opponent using the new UCT score based on two ideas.
+The first is that AlphaDDA3 assumes that an opponent generates a board state with a mean value of $\bar{v}_n$ because the value depends on the player's skill.
 For example, if an opponent is weaker, it continues to select a worse move, and the state remains bad for it.
 Thus, the DNN continues to predict that AlphaDDA3 beats the opponent.
-The second one is that AlphaDDA3 selects a better and a worse move if the value is further from and closer to $c_\mathrm{AlphaDDA}$, respectively.
-The value further from $c_\mathrm{AlphaDDA}$ means that the DNN predicts that the opponent beats AlphaDDA and vise versa.
-The UCT score based on the two ideas is denoted by
+Second, AlphaDDA3 selects a better or a worse move if the value is further from or closer to $c_\mathrm{AlphaDDA}$, respectively.
+A value further from $c_\mathrm{AlphaDDA}$ means that the DNN predicts that the opponent beats AlphaDDA3 and vice versa.
+The UCT score based on these two ideas is denoted by